aixigo/hal-http-client/README.md

 const hal = halHttp.create( {
    headers: { 'accept-language': 'de' },
    on: {
-      // globally define how responses for status codes should be handled, that were not handled locally '5xx': ( data, response ) => {
+      // globally define how responses for status codes should be handled that were not handled locally '5xx': ( data, response ) => {
          console.error( `Caught unhandled 5xx error (status: ${response.status})` );
       }
    }
 } );
 hal.get( 'http://my-server/api/root' )
 // See the example below on how to go on from here
 ```